A Tale of a Tub: Historical background

 In the historical background to the period of 1696–1705, the most important political events might be the Restoration of Charles II in 1660, the Test Act, and the English Settlement or Glorious Revolution of 1688–1689.
 Politically, the English had suffered a Civil War that had culminated with the beheading of the king, years of the Interregnum under the Puritan, Oliver Cromwell, and then Parliament inviting the king back to rule in 1660.
 Upon Charles II's death, his brother, James II of England took the throne.
-However, when James, a Roman Catholic, married a Roman Catholic as his second wife, the English parliament invited William of Orange to rule in his stead, forcing James to flee the country under military threat.
+However, when James, a Roman Catholic, married the Roman Catholic Mary of Modena as his second wife, the English parliament invited William of Orange to rule in his stead, forcing James to flee the country under military threat.
 Parliament decided on the way in which all future English monarchs would be chosen.
 This method would always favour Protestantism over blood line.

 For politically aware Englishmen, Parliament had essentially elected a king.
 Although officially he was supreme, there could be no doubt that the Commons had picked the king and could pick another instead.
 Although there was now a law demanding that all swear allegiance to the monarch as head of the church, it became less and less clear why the nation was to be so intolerant.

 Religious conflict at the time was primarily between the Church of England and the dissenting churches.
 The threat posed by the dissenters was keenly felt by Establishment clerics like Jonathan Swift.
 It was common enough for Puritans and other dissenters to disrupt church services, to accuse political leaders of being the anti-Christ, and to move the people toward violent schism, riots, and peculiar behaviour including attempts to set up miniature theocracies.
 Protestant dissenters had led the English Civil War.
 The pressure of dissenters was felt on all levels of British politics and could be seen in the change of the British economy.